SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Unary Expressions
 -----------------

-Unary expressions are formed by combining an optional prefix operator with an expression.
+:newTerm:`Unary expressions` are formed by combining an optional prefix operator with an expression.
 Prefix operators take one argument, the expression that follows them.